 That way, determining whichever performs better won’t take nearly as long as comparing one variable against another.
 And, as a general rule of thumb, you should NOT change the landing page destination between the two ads.

 Once you’ve done all of this, then you’ll start noticing that conversion rate creep further and further upwards.

 Keep On Reading

-If you liked what we had to say, then check out our other blogs, like how to expand business targeting through lookalike audiences.
+If you liked what we had to say, then check out our other blog posts like using conversion funnels to drive marketing ROI.
 Or, if you don’t have the time, then sign-up for our newsletter, and you’ll receive updates whenever we have something new to share.